q0j0p/food/README.md

 <p>
 There is no shortage of information pertaining to health in our digital age, yet it is apparent that the implicit value proposition of technology-- that it serves to improve our lives-- is not fully realized in the information age.
-In America, in spite of greater knowledge and exorbitant expenditures in healthcare, statistical evidence reveals that the returns are not evident in the general population.
+In America, in spite of greater knowledge and exorbitant expenditures in healthcare, statistical evidence reveals that the returns are scarecely evident in the general population.
 Rather, as a population, we make voluntary choices that make us less healthy.
-Numerous reasons exist for this epidemic, but to the extent that this is a data science problem, we must devise more data science tools to address the problem.
+Numerous reasons exist for this epidemic, but to the extent that this is a data science problem, more data science tools are necessary to address the problem.

-The

 ## Documentation